victorgan/victorgan.github.io/_posts/2014-08-14-personal-website-design.md

   second thought, I don't really like it.

 ## Personal Websites I like

+Sites that I like either for their aesthetic design, content, or ways they organize their content.

 - [Philip Greenspun](http://philip.greenspun.com/): A plain site with lots of quirky content seems to be a winning combination.